 Snazzy Tip: If you have to use your camera/phone during Holi, protect it with cling wrap.

 I hope my tips on what not to do in India help prepare you for the cultural differences you will incur.
 Being aware of what to expect will make your time in the country a more pleasant one.

 Overall, I enjoyed my stay in India and found it to be a valuable and enlightening experience.
 The country has tonnes of amazing places to see and many wonderful people.

 We have to remember there are good and bad aspects about every country.
-We, as privileged tourists, might find certain things disturbing, but the locals accept as normal and have often not known any different.
+We, as privileged tourists, might find certain things disturbing that the locals accept as normal and they often haven’t known any different.